Lake Ifni: Morocco’s Hidden Jewel in the High Atlas Mountains

 In nearby villages like Amsouzart, Imhilene, and Tisgui, local families welcome travelers with open arms.
 Expect warm Amazigh hospitality — home-baked bread, olive oil, and endless cups of sweet mint tea.
 Many villagers offer guesthouses or homestays, providing a window into mountain life and traditions that have endured for centuries.

-The Environmental Importance of Lake Ifni
+The Environmental Importance of Ifni Lake

 A Fragile Ecosystem Under Pressure